David Soul: Personal life

 Soul was married five times and had five sons and a daughter.

 In 1964, Soul married Miriam "Mim" Russeth.
 The couple had one child before divorcing in 1965.

 Soul's second marriage was to actress Karen Carlson.
-They married in 1968, after they met on the set of the television series Here Come the Brides, in which Carlson had a role.
-They had a son together, Jon-Kristjian, before the couple divorced in 1977.
+They married in 1968 after they met on the set of the television series Here Come the Brides, in which Carlson had a role.
+They had a son together, Jon-Kristjian, before they divorced in 1977.

-During the years he was filming Starsky & Hutch, Soul had an open relationship with actress Lynne Marta, who died seven days after he did.
+During the years he was filming Starsky & Hutch, Soul had an open relationship with actress Lynne Marta.

 In 1980, Soul married Patti Carnel-Sherman, ex-wife of Bobby Sherman.
 Soul was ordered to attend therapy classes for alcoholism and anger management after attacking her when she was seven months pregnant with his child.
 Soul was step-father to Carnel-Sherman's children.
 The couple divorced in 1986.

 A year later, Soul married Singaporean-American actress Julia Nickson.
 They had a daughter, China Soul, who is a singer-songwriter.
 Nickson urged Soul to seek help for his excessive drinking, persuading him to enter a rehabilitation facility in 1989.

 Soul married his fifth wife, Helen Snell, in 2010.
 They started a relationship in 2002 while working on the British stage production of Deathtrap.

 In 2004, Soul obtained British citizenship.

+Death

 Soul was a three-pack-a-day cigarette smoker for 50 years.
-Although he stopped smoking ten years prior to his death, he was seriously affected by progressive lung disease and also had a lung removed due to cancer.
+Although he stopped smoking ten years prior to his death, he was seriously affected by chronic obstructive pulmonary disease (COPD) and also had a lung removed due to cancer.
 Soul died in London on January 4, 2024, at age 80.